NHS CHC Assessment Process

 What If NHS Continuing Healthcare Funding Is Refused

-If NHS Continuing Healthcare funding is not awarded following an assessment, families can request a review of the decision.
+When NHS Continuing Healthcare funding is not awarded following an assessment, or if it has been removed at a review, families can request a further review of the decision with the local NHS Integrated Care Board.

 📞 Call 0345 548 0066 or click here to request a call back